CosmWasm/sylvia-book/src/basics/query.md

 [`Binary`](https://docs.rs/cosmwasm-std/1.3.1/cosmwasm_std/struct.Binary.html) by calling
 [`to_binary`](https://docs.rs/cosmwasm-std/1.3.1/cosmwasm_std/fn.to_binary.html) function in dispatch.

-Query can never alter internal state of the smart contracts.
-Because of that `QueryCtx` has `Deps` as a field instead of `DepsMut` as it was in case of `InstantiateCtx`.
+`Queries` can never alter the internal state of the smart contracts.
+Because of that, `QueryCtx` has `Deps` as a field instead of `DepsMut` as it was in case of `InstantiateCtx`.
 It comes with some consequences - for example, it is impossible to implement caching for future queries (as it would require some data cache to write to).